-SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Northrop Grumman Corporation - NOC
+SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims on Behalf of Investors of Northrop Grumman Corporation - NOC

-The investigation concerns whether Northrop Grumman and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.
+The investigation concerns whether Northorp Grumman and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.

 [Click here for information about joining the class action]